Reference / Subject Directories

 - A: Yes.
 This can be done easily with the book in hand or not.

 Q: My child really wants to check out a book, but it seems to be checked out continuously.
 What can we do?

 - A: Put it on hold!
 As long as your child does not have any overdue books, he or she can put a book on hold so that when it comes back in, the computer will alert us to set it aside for him/her.
 See Ginny for help.

 Q: We think we returned a school library book to the public library.
 What should we do?

 - A: Go back to the branch you returned it to and see if they still have it.
 Periodically, all non-SPL books go downtown to be sorted and returned to the school library.
 If they have already sent it downtown, just wait and we'll get it back in a month or so.

 Q: Where are some places that kids have found overdue books?

-- A: In the classroom, under the bed, behind the dresser, under other books or stacks of paper at home, in the locker at school, in the car, at the other parent's home, etc. When your child brings an overdue list home, please help them look in all the nooks and crannies!
+- A: In the classroom, under the bed, under the mattress (!), behind the dresser, under other books or stacks of paper at home, in the locker at school, in the car, at the other parent's home, etc. When your child brings an overdue list home, please help them look in all the nooks and crannies!